crystalhsj/Spider_weibo/README.md

 # Spider_weibo
-spider  the infomation of users' fans and followers
+spider  the infomation of users' fans , followers and likes.